HQarroum/awesome-iot/README.md

  - [ELIoT](https://c3d.github.io/eliot/) - ELIoT is a very simple and small programming language specifcally designed to facilitate the configuration and control of swarms of small devices such as sensors or actuators.

 #### Frameworks

+ - [AllJoyn](https://allseenalliance.org/framework) - AllJoyn is an open source software framework that makes it easy for devices and apps to discover and communicate with each other.
  - [Apple HomeKit](https://developer.apple.com/homekit/) - HomeKit is a framework for communicating with and controlling connected accessories in a user’s home.
  - [Eclipse Smarthome](https://eclipse.org/smarthome/) - The Eclipse SmartHome framework is designed to run on embedded devices, such as a Raspberry Pi, a BeagleBone Black or an Intel Edison.
 It requires a Java 7 compliant JVM and an OSGi (4.2+) framework, such as Eclipse Equinox.
  - [Iotivity](https://www.iotivity.org/) - IoTivity is an open source software framework enabling seamless device-to-device connectivity to address the emerging needs of the Internet of Things.